 Choosing the Honey

-The vast majority of honey sold in grocery stores is a blend of honeys derived from various flower sources.
+The vast majority of honey sold in grocery stores is a blend of honey derived from various flower sources.
 Typically, it is also pasteurized to prevent crystallization.
 This type of honey has a mild and pleasant flavor and is fine for a cheese plate, although it does not have a memorable, complex flavor.

 If you'd like to try honey that is complex, buy from a gourmet store or farmer's market.
 Look for honey named after flowers such as orange blossom, lavender, and clover.
 This indicates the type of flower the bees gathered nectar from.
-The subtle flavor nuances in these honeys are wonderful with cheese.
+The subtle flavor nuances in these are wonderful with cheese.

 You can also buy flavored honey, which is infused with flavors like lavender, orange, raspberry, or truffle.